raspberry-pi-maker/RaspberryPi-HomeKeeper/README.md

 >⚠️ ***Tip***
 * Run raspi-config and check if CSI camera is enabled
 * If you use an webcam, run lsusb command to check the webcam device
 * Run raspistill -o /tmp/test.jpg to capture a test still image.
-(But the motion-eye process may own the camera resource, so you have to stop the motioneye service first.
+(But the motioneye process may own the camera resource, so you have to stop the motioneye service first.
 Run "systemctl stop motioneye" then run the raspistill process.)<br /><br />

 #### general settings
 There's an excellent video clip at Youtube.
 You can get a lot of motioneye information from this video.